Hena2788/Hena2788/README.md

 # 💫 About Me:
-'m a passionate full-stack developer with expertise in Next.js and Laravel.
+I'm a passionate full-stack developer with expertise in Next.js and Laravel.
 I love building scalable web applications

 ## 🌐 Socials: